MacTerm is Free Software Under the GPL

-- MacTerm now makes full use of the Mac OS X preferences model; the command-line defaults tool is able to access all settings, so massive changes can be automated.
+- MacTerm makes full use of the Mac OS X preferences model; the command-line defaults tool is able to access all settings so massive changes can be automated.
 Every possible setting is documented in MacTerm Help.
-There is also a small and evolving Python API that provides unprecedented access to the internals of the program.
+There is also a small and evolving Python API that provides extensive access to the internals of the program.

 - Files and URLs

 - A significant number of URL and file types can be directly handled by MacTerm, including Apple ".command" files and the "x-man-page" extension.
 And if you feel like writing some Python code, you can make MacTerm handle any file type or URL that you want!

 - MacTerm is a complete terminal for local commands or remote access, and is an excellent tool for administrators to use.
 It has extremely rare features, such as dynamic search.
 It even has Unix-like options for those who prefer, for instance, focus-follows-mouse and copy-on-select kinds of behaviors.
 See the full terminal description on this page.

 - Experimental Low-Level Sandboxing Support

 - By setting an environment variable that is recognized by the MacTerm bundle, experimental sandboxing can be enabled.
 MacTerm includes a fairly specific sandboxing profile that can be further customized by administrators if applications in sub-shells are found to not work in the sandbox.
 (This is disabled by default.)